ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 Za

 **Image Description:**
-The image is a section from an annual development report illustrating the distribution of different trust funds across three categories: IBRD/IDA Trust Funds, IFC Trust Funds, and FIFs.
-Each category is presented in a horizontal row with associated financial data and percentages, followed by a corresponding doughnut chart on the right side representing the proportional distribution visually.
+The image presents a section of an annual development report, specifically focusing on the distribution of funds within three categories: IBRD/IDA Trust Funds, IFC Trust Funds, and FIFs.
+The layout is structured into three horizontal sections, each representing one of these categories and containing numerical data, category labels, and doughnut charts on the right side.

-**Layout:**
+### Layout and Sections:

-- The section is divided into three horizontal blocks for the three categories of trust funds.
+1. **IBRD/IDA Trust Funds** (Top section):
-- Each block consists of multiple financial figures with color-coded numbers and percentages, a label for each fund type, and a doughnut chart to the right.
+   - Five categories are listed with associated fund values and percentages:
-- The colors used for the numerical values and percentages link to specific sources or types of entities.
+     - World Bank: 0.5B / 1% (in dark yellow)

-**Key Elements and Text:**
+     - Intergovernmental Institutions: 2.4B / 6% (in blue)

-1. **IBRD/IDA Trust Funds**
+     - Private for Profit Organizations: 0.0B / 0% (in purple)
-   - 0.5B/1% (in orange) for World Bank
+     - Private Non-profit Entities: 0.8B / 2% (in orange)
-   - 2.4B/6% (in blue) for Intergovernmental Institutions
+     - Sovereign Governments: 35.1B / 90% (in dark blue)
-   - 0.0B/0% (in purple) for Private for Profit Organizations
+   - To the right is a doughnut chart representing these percentages visually.
+The chart is mostly dark blue, indicating the dominance of sovereign governments.

-   - 0.8B/2% (in orange) for Private Non-profit Entities
+2. **IFC Trust Funds** (Middle section):
-   - 35.1B/90% (in dark blue) for Sovereign Governments
+   - Categories with amounts and percentages:
-   - Doughnut chart predominantly dark blue (Sovereign Governments) with small slices in other colors.
+     - World Bank: 0.3B / 22% (dark yellow)

-2. **IFC Trust Funds**
+     - Intergovernmental Institutions: 0.1B / 7% (blue)
-   - 0.3B/22% (in orange) for World
+     - Private for Profit Organizations: 0.0B /
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p61_img1.png)